Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/ChorusJS.md

 sectionIndex: 20
 ---

-`chorus-js` is a javascript client library for Chorus which allows a Javscript component (e.g. a single page app in a browser) to publish step definitions to the interpreter.
+[chorus-js](https://github.com/Chorus-bdd/chorus-js) is a Javascript client library for Chorus which allows a Javascript component (e.g. a single page app in a browser) to publish step definitions to the interpreter.

 To achieve this, at the start of a test feature: